Robbepop/MK85/README.md

 Xenia Galinskaya, for support.

+## Installation

+	make

+	sudo make install (copies python files and .so library to dist-package...)

 ## Non-standard SMT-LIB commands

 Aside from SMT-LIB standard, I also added two more commands: (get-all-models) and (count-models) (see "tests").